adem-fennani/order-confirmation-agent/README.md

 3.  **Order Creation**: The extension sends the scraped data to the backend API, which creates a new order in the database.
 4.  **Automated Confirmation**: Upon order creation, the agent automatically sends a confirmation message to the user via Facebook Messenger.
 5.  **Conversational Agent**: The user interacts with the AI agent on Messenger to confirm, modify, or cancel their order.
-6.  **Status Update**: The order status is updated in the database based on the conversation outcome.
+6.  **Status Update**: The order status is updated in the database based on the conversation outcome, and if the order originated from WooCommerce, the changes are pushed back to the WooCommerce website.
 7.  **Admin Notification**: The order appears in the business owner's admin panel.

 ---

 ## Features

 - **Automated Order Detection**: A browser extension automatically captures order details from e-commerce confirmation pages (Facebook Marketplace and WooCommerce).
+It also supports receiving new orders directly from WooCommerce via webhooks.
+- **WooCommerce Order Synchronization**: Changes made to order items during the conversation (e.g., quantity updates, item removal/addition) are automatically synchronized back to the original WooCommerce order.
 - **Facebook Messenger Integration**: Proactively sends order confirmation messages and handles the conversation on Messenger.
+- **AI-Powered Dialogues**: Uses Google Generative AI for natural, context-aware, multilingual (French/English) conversations.
+- **Multi-channel Support**: Also supports confirmation via a web interface and SMS (Twilio).
+- **Order Management**: A web UI to view, manage, and interact with all orders and conversations.
+- **Business Admin Panel**: A dedicated panel for businesses to manage their orders, API keys, and sites.
+- **Persistent Storage**: Uses a SQLite database to store all order and conversation data.
+- **Extensible & Modular**: Cleanly separates the agent logic, API, external services, and the browser extension.
 - **AI-Powered Dialogues**: Uses Google Generative AI for natural, context-aware, multilingual (French/English) conversations.
 - **Multi-channel Support**: Also supports confirmation via a web interface and SMS (Twilio).
 - **Order Management**: A web UI to view, manage, and interact with all orders and conversations.